Puppies need a lot of equipment and supplies.

 Metal wire crates are another very popular crate style among dog owners.

 They’re usually made from heavy-gauge metal wire, and some utilize plastic-coated versions to provide additional comfort and safety.
-Metal wire crates essentially resemble a “cage,” and they are usually the best choice for dogs who are determined to escape.
+Metal wire crates essentially resemble a “cage,” and they are often the best choice for dogs who are determined to escape.

 Many high-quality metal wire crates feature things like litter trays and dividers, and most models are easy to collapse.